SimonPadbury/baselayer-3/_src/decoration.md

 ## Spacing

 [Box model](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Introduction_to_the_CSS_box_model) margin and padding spacing have both 4 levels based on 4 CSS variables.
-These spacing variables are also used for gaps (in flexbox and the grid system), and for border radius utilities.
+These same spacing variables are also used for gaps (in flexbox and the grid system), and for border radius utilities.

 The smallest level simply adds 0.5rem spacing, whereas levels 2 thorugh 4 increase responsively depending how how much width is available, using `clamp()` functions to ramp up to 1.5× their base size.